CIA Acronym: Meaning, Full Form, and Significance

 Meaning: Unafraid of danger or challenge.

-Example: She was fearless in pursuing truth.
+Example: She was fearless in pursuing the truth.

 When to use: Great for high-stakes storytelling or action.